-People have wondered how physical brains become conscious for a long time:
+People have long wondered how physical brains become conscious:

 “How it is that anything so remarkable as a state of consciousness comes about as a result of irritating nervous tissue, is just as unaccountable as the appearance of the djinn when Aladdin rubbed his lamp in the story.”
 Thomas Henry Huxley, 1863

-If the brain is layer upon layer of neural processing and if nerves cause consciousness, why doesn’t it happen whenever nerves do their job?
-Why aren’t we conscious of the nerves that apply syntax rules to language or register balance?
+But if nerves cause consciousness and the brain is layer upon layer of neural processing, why doesn’t it always happen when they act?
+Why aren’t we conscious of the nerves that apply syntax to language or register balance?
 If the brain can do many things at once, why are we aware of some neural processes but not others?
-And why do nerves in many different areas give one consciousness and only one “I”?
+Why do nerves in different areas give one consciousness and only one “I”?
 As it turns out, the need for unified action begins at the cell level.

 QR6.3.1 Cell Unity